female Voices on Progress, Setbacks and Oppression

-The Night of Ideas is an annual nocturnal marathon of philosophical debates, performances, readings and more, that is hosted in cities across the United States between March 27th and April 6th.
-Speakers from various backgrounds and disciplines will discuss a subject that reflects on the general theme ''Common Ground'.
+The Night of Ideas is an annual nocturnal marathon of philosophical debates, performances, readings and more, that is hosted in cities across the United States in early April.
+The event brings together artists, historians, leaders, and change makers for a day filled with debates, workshops and performances.

 About our speakers